Aiven-Open/klaw-docs/docs/docs/howto/kafka-cluster-migration/sync-topics-from-cluster.rst

 5. You can view all the topics and assign topics to a different team by selecting the **Show All** option.
 This displays all the Apache Kafka topics, both assigned and unassigned to any team.

-f a topic is deleted on the cluster but still exists in Klaw metadata, you can remove it from Klaw.
+If a topic is deleted on the cluster but still exists in Klaw metadata, you can remove it from Klaw.
 You will notice this at the end of the record.

 By following these steps, you can synchronize topics from a Apache Kafka cluster with Klaw metadata.